Another Republican senator backs Hagel for Pentagon chief

 Shelby joined almost every other Republican senator a week ago in delaying a vote on confirming Hagel in order to allow colleagues more time to examine Hagel's record, said spokesman Jonathan Graffeo.

-He now will vote for a motion to stop debate, ending the delay, and in favor of the nomination, barring any surprises between now and a confirmation vote, Graffeo said.

-Fifteen other Republican senators signed a letter to Obama on Thursday asking that he withdraw Hagel's nomination, saying they respected the military service of the decorated Vietnam War veteran but that he lacked the bipartisan support and confidence to serve effectively.
+Fifteen other Republican senators signed a letter to Obama on Thursday asking that he withdraw Hagel's nomination, saying they respect the military service of the decorated Vietnam War veteran, but he lacks the bipartisan support and confidence to serve effectively.

-The White House said it still supported Hagel and expected he would be confirmed.
-The Senate is expected to vote next week.
+The White House said it still supports Hagel and expects he will be confirmed.
+Senate Democrats expect a vote on his confirmation next week, after Congress returns from a recess, and that Hagel will win the majority support he needs to become the chief civilian at the Pentagon.

+Graffeo said Shelby now plans to vote for a motion to stop debate, ending the delay, and in favor of the nomination when the Senate considers whether to confirm Hagel, barring any surprises between now and the vote.

 Shelby, a five-term senator from Alabama, served with Hagel during the nominee's two terms as a Republican senator from Nebraska.
-He is at least the third Republican - along with Mike Johanns and Thad Cochran - to back Hagel's confirmation.
+He is at least the third Republican - along with Mike Johanns and Thad Cochran - to say he will vote for Hagel.

-Shelby's support for Hagel was first reported by the Decatur Daily newspaper.
-"He's probably as good as we're going to get," he told the Alabama paper.

 Democrats control 55 votes in the 100-member Senate, and none has come out against Hagel.
-While he has long looked likely to garner the 51 votes he needs, his backers feel it will strengthen him as Pentagon chief to have as much bipartisan support as possible.
-Hagel would succeed Leon Panetta as defense secretary.
+While he has long looked likely to garner the 51 votes he needs to be confirmed, his backers feel it will strengthen him as Pentagon chief to have as much bipartisan support as possible.

 REPUBLICAN OBJECTIONS